 Wild Guess Preview: (Before viewing and recapping each episode, I will attempt to guess what the episode is about from the title.)
 In the pilot episode, the A-Team joins forces in the Los Angeles underground.
 Their first mission: to help the residents of East L.A. find and develop new standup comedy talent so whitey doesn’t constantly associate their neighborhood with Paul Rodriguez.

 Faceman?
-No, but he is humanity’s last hope against Lord Dread.
+Or humanity’s last hope against Lord Dread?

 Ooh!
 Ooh!
 Mister Kot-ter!
 Mister Kot-ter!

 Back in the States, hard-boiled reporter Amy “Triple A” Allen is chewing out her boss while dressed as a 1840’s pioneer.
 She wants to go look for Al Massey, but the boss says that’s a waste of her time and then suspends her for two weeks, a logical way to get your charges to be more time-efficient.
 She walks back into the newsroom… to meet HORSHACK?
 Yes, Ron Palillo is the star power that boosts the A-Team pilot!
 He’s been doing some research on a mythical commando team – the crime they didn’t commit was robbing the Hanoi Hilton right after the war ended, which was done under orders for a colonel who then got blown up or something.
 Triple A asks for details, so Horshack brings in Juan Epstein, “Boom-Boom” Washington and Vinnie Barbarino to reenact the A-Team’s latest exploits.
 He says Hannibal is “unorthodox,” B.A. “likes to slug officers” and Face is “a con man.”
 Triple A wonders where they are now…